jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 ```

 Go to Settings >> Software & Updates >> Additional Drivers
-Select Nvidia-378 driver (because it is stable and it worked for me) and click on Apply and then Restart the system.
+Select Nvidia-378 driver (because it is stable and it worked for me) and click on Apply then Restart the system.

-After Restarting you can see the Nvidia-driver being selected as the display driver which previously was Xorg's nouveau.For further conforamtion you can check with the following command and the output will be comething like this.
+After Restarting, you can see the Nvidia-driver being selected as the display driver which previously was Xorg's nouveau.
+For further confirmation, you can check with the following command and the output must be something like this.

 ```sh
 nvidia-smi